 - Never attempt to disconnect electrical services.
 This can be an extremely dangerous, even deadly, mistake. - Never cut service wires or power lines. - Never attempt to remove electrical meters.
 This is extremely dangerous and can cause serious injury or death.
 Instead, turn off power at the main circuit breaker. - Never attempt to open or enter a manhole or vault until you are sure it has been de-energized. - Never touch or attempt to move power lines.
 Remember, your protective gear does not insulate you against electric shock.
-In dealing with electrical systems, employ a hands-off policy and call 911.
+In dealing with electrical systems, employ a hands-off policy and call 911 to notify your FirstEnergy electric company.